Before start of new oil pact, OPEC made progress averting glut

 The figures for OPEC production and demand for its crude were lowered by about 600,000 bpd to reflect Qatar’s exit from the group, which now has 14 members.

-Reporting by Alex Lawler; Editing by Edmund Blair and David Evans
+Editing by Edmund Blair, David Evans and David Goodman